Exploring the Extractive Method of Text Summarization

 # For TF-IDF approach we are getting a score of 0.465

-Now, here for the frequency-based approach, we get a score of 0.336; using the TF-IDF approach, we get a score of 0.465.
+Now, here, for the frequency-based approach, we get a score of 0.336; using the TF-IDF approach, we get a score of 0.465.
 So, in this evaluation method, the TF-IDF approach works better.

-Comparison of Extractive and Abstractive Text Summarization
+Extractive vs Abstractive Text Summarization

 Future Outlook of Text Summarization

-Ultimately the advanced solutions would help us save time, increase productivity, and make information more accessible and easily digestible.
+The advanced solutions would help us save time, increase productivity, and make information more accessible and easily digestible.

 Conclusion